Announcing general availability of Sponsored Display

 and Rich McMahon, Senior Program Manager

 We’ve launched new Sponsored Display product targeting capabilities for vendors and sellers registered in Amazon Brand Registry in United States, Canada, UK, France, Germany, Italy, Spain, Japan, and United Arab Emirates (UAE).
-With this release, now available in both the advertising console, and Amazon Advertising API, you can promote product discovery with ads that reach shoppers who are browsing similar or complementary products and categories on Amazon.
+With this release, now available in both the advertising console, and Amazon Ads API, you can promote product discovery with ads that reach shoppers who are browsing similar or complementary products and categories on Amazon.
 Sponsored Display ad placements appear alongside customer reviews, shopping results pages, and on the far right side of product detail pages.
 You can choose to show ads for promoted products on the detail pages of specific products or on the detail pages of relevant products within a category, with placements appearing above the fold.

 Product targeting ads also display deals and savings badges to help shoppers easily spot special offers.
 For an ad to be eligible to serve, the advertised product must be the Featured Offer.